Skip to Main Navigation Skip to Section Navigation Skip to Main Content Skip to Footer

 Supporting Healthy Relationships: Families

 Parents can improve the odds that their children will have positive romantic relationships by using an "authoritative" (as opposed to authoritarian or permissive) parenting style: keeping informed and setting limits, but not attempting to completely control an adolescent's dating life.
 While monitoring children's activities is important, parents should also learn to respect boundaries with their children.
-When parents repeatedly violate a young adolescent's boundaries, by late adolescence he or she is more likely to perpetrate or be victimized by violence within a romantic relationship.
-Families can also support healthy relationships by accepting non-heterosexual orientations and treating their children's same-sex romantic partners as they do opposite-sex partners.
-Lesbian and gay youth may need adult support in finding safe venues to meet and socialize.
+When parents repeatedly violate a young adolescent's boundaries, by late adolescence their child is more likely to perpetrate or be victimized by violence within a romantic relationship.
+Families can also support healthy relationships by accepting LGBTQ identities and treating their children's same-sex, transgender, or non-binary romantic partners as they do cisgender, opposite-sex partners.
+Lesbian, gay, and transgender youth may need adult support in finding safe venues to meet and socialize.

 References